 Repetitive stress injuries should be avoided at all costs.
 Over time, they may develop into more serious, difficult-to-treat problems.
 Do not sit or stand in one position for prolonged periods.
 Shift, take short walks, and stretch whenever you can.

 Study Motion Mastery, participate in a Workshop or meet Ulf and make an appointment.
 Learning how to get rid of the built-up tension in your body may help alleviate pain and make your movements easier.
 It is one of the best ways to solve body problems, and will be especially beneficial for back pain sufferers.

 Coping With Back Pain at Work

-Back pain in London is common, yet poses critical consequences for a worker’s health and productivity.
+Back pain is a common phenomenon, yet poses critical consequences for a worker’s health and productivity.
 It is not a good idea to suffer in silence, because this may prevent you from getting physical and emotional relief.
 The best way to break this cycle is to see a doctor and work out a treatment plan.
 With effective measures to prevent back pain flare-ups, you can be as effective and productive as you once were!

 In a world where healthcare no longer cares about health and our doctors fight pathology rather than teach us how to advance our best health and increase our vitality, I am championing health.
 It is my passion to catalyze and guide world-changers to tune in to their bodies innate wisdom to aspire invigorating and ever improving coordination & movement health for a life time.
 Becoming as healthy and vigorous as possible enables us to empower ourselves and others and shape our environment, our world.
 As B. Ware puts it: “Health brings a freedom very few realize, until they no longer have it.”

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.